Models implemented in South Dakota included Early Head Start Home-Based Option, Family Spirit, Nurse-Family Partnership, and Parents as Teachers.

 Statewide, 17 local agencies operated at least one of these models.

 31%No high school diploma

 Child Insurance Status

 Many home visiting services are geared toward particular subpopulations.
-The NHVRC estimated the percentage of families who could benefit in South Dakota who met the following targeting criteria:
+The NHVRC estimated the percentage of families who could benefit in South Dakota who met the following priority criteria:

 Parent with no high school diploma5%

 Of the 53,100 families who could benefit —